Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

 differences being in their specific capabilities.
-Monks have this weird grab-bag of powers that are mostly taken from those awful Destroyer novels from the 70s and 80s, while the Martial Artist selection here tends to be a bit more focused.
+Monks have this weird grab-bag of powers that are mostly taken from those awful Destroyer novels from the 70s and 80s, while the Martial Artist selection here tends to be a bit more focused on fighting and mobility.
 And you can also get them in any order you want, this being a point-based game and all.